Jon Berti Player Props: Marlins vs. Phillies

 Jon Berti At The Plate

-- Berti is batting .299 with 12 doubles, two triples, two home runs and 17 walks.
+- Berti has 12 doubles, two triples, two home runs and 17 walks while hitting .294.

-- He has gone deep in two of 81 games played this season, and in 0.7% of his plate appearances.
+- He has hit a long ball in two of 82 games played this year, and in 0.7% of his plate appearances.

-- He has scored in 28 games this year (34.6%), including multiple runs in seven games.
+- He has scored in 28 of 82 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.